-This year parents, assistant teachers, reading volunteers, teachers and even other young readers have asked us how to effectively read alongside children.
+This year parents, assistant teachers, reading volunteers, teachers and even other young readers have asked me how to effectively read alongside children.

-As a result, we created this guide to reading with children.
+As a result, I’ve created this guide to reading with children.
 It’s available to download below.

 It is split up into a few sections and includes the following: